 Where We Stayed in Geneva

-Located right along the shores of Lake Geneva, the Kempinski offers an unparalled 5-Star experience.
-Easy access to the ferrys and tram stops make it an ideal home base for navigating the city from a lakeside perspective.
+Located right along the shores of Lake Geneva, the Kempinski offers an unparalleled 5-Star experience.
+Easy access to the ferries and tram stops make it an ideal home base for navigating the city from a lakeside perspective.
 The rooms are sleek, clean, modern and upscale.
 Views from the hotel include but are not limited to the Jet d’Eau fountain and the French Alps in the distance.
-Take a look at hotel prices for your dates here on Expedia.

 2nd Stop: Grindelwald, Switzerland (4 Days)